kitta65/bq-extension-vscode/README.md

 }
 ```

-## Contributing
+## Feedback
-I'm not ready to accept PR, but your feedback is always welcome.
+I'm not ready to accept pull requests, but your feedback is always welcome.
 If you find any bugs, please feel free to create an issue.